Thomas John Claggett: Trinity Episcopal Church

 Memorial in St. Thomas Church to Thomas John Claggett.

 In 1810, members of the church in Upper Marlboro, Maryland founded Trinity Episcopal Church so they could worship near their homes.
 The nearest existing Anglican churches were St. Thomas Church in Upper Marlboro and St. Barnabas' Church in Leeland, both long carriage rides over rough and often impassible roads.

 On August 13, 1810, the newly formed Trinity Church Vestry elected the Right Rev. Thomas John Claggett as the first rector.
 He organized the congregation in an abandoned wooden Presbyterian building built 106 years earlier in 1704.
 During the War of 1812, notes from the vestry minutes of May 1814 describe British troops camping in the church and preventing the Vestry from meeting.
 Rev. Clagget served as the congregation's rector until his death on August 3, 1816.

 Other congregations

-On October 16, 1811, Rt.
-Rev. Claggett consecrated the replacement structure at Christ Church, also known as the "Old Brick Church", in Queen Caroline Parish, western Anne Arundel County (now town/city of Columbia in Howard County).
+On October 16, 1811, Claggett consecrated the replacement structure at Christ Church, also known as the "Old Brick Church", in Queen Caroline Parish, western Anne Arundel County (now town/city of Columbia in Howard County).
 On January 9, 1814, due to Bishop Madison's death without a successor, Bishop Claggett consecrated a rebuilt Christ Church in Alexandria, Virginia (home parish of General and President George Washington, (1732-1799)).

 An assistant bishop, James Kemp was appointed to assist Bishop Claggett in 1814, and succeeded him two years later.
 Bishop Claggett published a few sermons, pastoral letters, and addresses to his convention.